 - Regarding visits: Staff who are expecting visits from partners or guests from abroad are advised to follow the guidelines of the Swedish Ministry of Foreign Affairs, the Swedish Public Health Agency, the universities concerned, and the relevant airline information.

-President's blog and information from the president
+President's blog and information from the president (updated on 18 March)

-Students and staff are encouraged to stay updated via the websites of relevant authorities.
 These pages are updated with information on developments and recommendations on an ongoing basis.
 Current information is also available on WHO’s website.